livingstonlarus/livingstonlarus.github.io/otobotto/paper/07-evaluation.md

 ### 7.3 Preliminary Experiment: Runic-Based Prototype

-To gain early insight into the feasibility of Otobotto's approach, we conducted a preliminary experiment using **Runic**, a precursor framework to Otobotto, in a controlled environment.
+To gain early insight into the feasibility of Otobotto's approach, we conducted a preliminary experiment using **Runic** [32], a precursor framework to Otobotto, in a controlled environment.
 Runic was developed by the author of this paper as an initial exploration into multi-agent software development systems.
 It is important to emphasize that Runic is a significantly simplified prototype that implements only a subset of Otobotto's envisioned capabilities.
 While Runic provided valuable insights, it lacks most of the sophisticated features described in previous sections for the full Otobotto vision.

 Runic implemented a basic orchestrator-specialist model with a central coordinator and a limited pool of specialist agents—fundamentally different from Otobotto's decentralized peer-based approach.
 It featured only a rudimentary file-based memory system without the hierarchical structure or adaptive token optimization planned for Otobotto.
 Runic also required manual agent spawning mechanisms rather than the automated, dynamic agent creation envisioned for Otobotto.
 The limitations encountered during Runic's development—particularly around sequential coordination bottlenecks, memory architecture scalability issues, and cumbersome manual orchestration—directly informed and motivated Otobotto's more advanced design principles.
 These practical challenges with Runic reinforced the need for Otobotto's peer-based swarm design, sophisticated memory hierarchy, and automated agent spawning capabilities.